ACCESS-NRI/model-config-tests/README.md

 ### CI Configuration File

 Each model configuration repository requires a `config/ci.json` file for defining CI test configuration.
-This file specifies what scheduled tests to run, and what tests to run for a given git branch of tag and test type.
+This file specifies what scheduled tests to run, and what tests to run for a given git branch (or tag) and test type.

 #### Test types

 The different types of test are defined as:

 - `scheduled`: Scheduled monthly reproducibility tests run on NCI.
 The keys under these tests are released configuration tags to run the scheduled tests.
-- `reproducibility`: Reproducibility tests run as part of pull requests and are run on NCI.
+- `reproducibility`: Reproducibility tests run on NCI as part of pull requests.
 The keys under these tests represent the target branches into which pull requests are being merged.
 These are automatically run for pull requests from development (`dev-`) branches to released (`release-`) branches.
 These tests can also be triggered manually in a PR using the `!test repro` command.
-- `qa` - Quick quality assurance tests are run as part of pull requests and run locally on a GitHub Runner.
+- `qa` - Quick quality assurance tests are run locally on a GitHub Runner as part of pull requests .
 The keys under these tests represent the target branches into which pull requests are being merged.
 These are run for any PR being merged into development or released branches.

 #### Test Configuration Settings